Author of Teen Paranormal Fiction

 In early June this year, we finally moved into our home.
 We’re situated near the base of one of the mountains here in the Lower Mainland with a nice view of the river valley and the occasional sighting of Mt.
 Baker in Washington State.

 I didn’t realize how much my living arrangements impacted my mental health.
-Although I knew our small city apartment that sat along a busy racetrack–I mean roadway–was temporary, those early morning engine revving and the constant parade of emergency vehicles with sirens blaring really got to me.
+Although I knew our small, city apartment that sat along a busy racetrack–I mean roadway–was temporary, the early morning engine revving and the constant parade of emergency vehicles with sirens blaring really got to me.

-Despite the traffic cones, this stretch is a magnet for jerkass drivers (photo: Rissa Renae)
+Despite the traffic cones, this stretch is used as a raceway by teenagers. (photo: Rissa Renae)

 I think Mochi also lost some of her mojo in the apartment (photo: Rissa Renae)